 Warehouse robots and robotics describe the machinery and automation used to improve the efficiency of a warehouse, distribution centre, production facility or another site with a steady flow of goods or materials travelling through it.
 Call it warehouse robotics or automation machinery; the outcome is the same - streamlining warehouse operations across the board.

 Recently, warehouse automation has gained prominence within facility and supply chain management, becoming a significant player in the move towards greater efficiency and capturing a significant advantage over competitors.
-However, automated warehouse robotics is still a relatively new concept.
+However, automated warehouse robotics (such as with an automated forklift) is still a relatively new concept.

 What types of automation machinery are there?